Logo of Restaurant Waste Disposal

 Implementing a compliant oil collection system involves a straightforward partnership between your business and a professional hauler.

 1. On-Site Storage and Preparation After use, allow the oil to cool completely.
 While not always mandatory, filtering out large food particles can improve the quality of your oil and potentially increase its value.
 The oil must then be stored in a dedicated, secure container.
-Reputable collection companies typically provide these containers-often lockable, durable bins designed to prevent leaks, contamination, and theft3 5.
+Reputable collection companies typically provide these containers-often lockable, durable bins designed to prevent leaks, contamination, and theft.
 These bins should be placed in a designated, accessible area for scheduled pickups.

 Choosing a Service Provider in Lakewood